 The National Curriculum

-When the National Curriculum was set up in 1988, it was in a bid to standardise content taught across schools.
-This meant that all children experienced the same educational approaches, topics and teaching methods across the nation- a standard is still present today.
+In 1988 the National Curriculum was born.
+Its aim was to standardise content taught across schools.
+This meant that all children experienced the same educational approaches, topics and teaching methods.
+All across the nation, this standard is present today.

 The discipline of English is a core subject with a wider reach than you may first expect.
 English teaches a pupil to communicate, listen and express their emotions through words, and reading is a key element here.